-Annie Tsai is an associate and business lawyer with Foley & Lardner LLP.
-She is a member of the firm’s Finance Practice and the Energy Industry Team.
+Annie Tsai is a senior counsel and business lawyer with Foley & Lardner LLP.
+She is a member of the firm’s Environmental, Social, and Corporate Governance (ESG) Team, and the Finance Practice and the Energy Industry Team.

 Annie focuses her practice on energy project finance, advising clients in the development, acquisition, and financing of renewable energy projects.